All Episodes

 So this is a great danger.

-And it appears that we've wanted absolutely nothing in 20 years, because um, I did read Terry's article and it was excellent in pointing out that uh the every Afghan who was in this country on nine eleven, if if the country had a normally functioning immigration system would have been kicked out of the country.
+And it appears that we've wanted absolutely nothing in 20 years because I did read Terry's article and it was excellent in pointing out that every Afghan who was in this country on 9-11, if the country had a normally functioning immigration system, would have been kicked out of the country.

-And so now we're repeating the same error that brought such death and destruction twenty years ago.
+And so now we're repeating the same error that brought such death and destruction 20 years ago.

-But we're gonna read that somebody that we took in as a refugee now ends up being somebody that commits an act of terror down the road, because we really are not vetting them the way they need to be vetted, Terry.
+But we're going to read that somebody that we took in as a refugee now ends up being somebody that commits an act of terror down the road because we really are not vetting them the way they need to be vetted, Terry.

 Right.

-I mean, you know, for example, looking back at 9-11, Hani Hondur, who was the pilot who flew the plane into the Pentagon in 9-11, he'd come into the United States a few times in the 1990s.
+I mean, you know, for example, looking back at 9-11, Hani Hongere, who was the pilot who flew the plane into the Pentagon at 9-11, he came to the United States a few times in the 1990s.

 When he came in again in December 2000, before the 9-11 attacks, he came in on a student visa.